sensu/sensu-docs/content/sensu-go/6.8/catalog/catalog-reference.md

 Asset resources and their corresponding `runtime_assets` references in other Sensu resources must include an asset version reference in their resource name.
 For example, `sensu/system-check:0.5.0`.

-Asset resources should include an organization or author in the resource name.
+Asset resources should include an organization or author as the namespace in the resource name.
 For example, the official Sensu PagerDuty plugin hosted in the `sensu` organization on GitHub (sensu/sensu-pagerduty-handler) and published to under the `sensu` organization on Bonsai (sensu/sensu-pagerduty-handler) should be named `sensu/sensu-pagerduty-handler`.

 For integrations contributed to the official Sensu Catalog, asset resources in the `sensu-resources.yaml` file must refer to assets hosted on [Bonsai][29].